HACCP guide for beginners. Understand the definition, learn the terminologies, get an overview of the documentation and discover the easiest way to...

-This HACCP principle needs careful and expertly guided considerations.
-Process steps are considered as a critical control point if the deviation from their established standards will cause serious food safety issues.
-In the food industry, the practice of using a decision tree can potentially speed up the identification of CCPs.A decision tree is a flow diagram consisting of two questions that eventually lead to the decision of whether the process is a CCP or not.
+This HACCP principle needs careful and expertly guided considerations for a successful implementation.
+Process steps are considered a critical control point if the deviation from their established standards will cause serious food safety issues.
+In the food industry, the practice of using a decision tree can potentially speed up the identification of CCPs.A decision tree is a block-type flow diagram consisting of two questions that eventually lead to the decision of whether the process is a CCP or not.

 Principle 3.
 Establish critical limits

 Physical contaminations are usually controlled by establishing an allowable amount of the contaminant in the food.
 As an example, rejection or acceptance of a shipment of sugar can be decided depending on the weight of sieved physical contaminants on a sample batch.

 Preventive controls come in different forms in a food manufacturing setup.
-For a business dealing with intermediate moisture foods such as fruit preserves whose moisture level is around 15-50% to prevent any potential microbiological pathogen from spoiling the food,
+For a business dealing with intermediate moisture foods such as fruit preserves, whose moisture level is around 15-50% to prevent any potential microbiological pathogen from spoiling the food.

 Principle 4.
 Establish monitoring procedures

-Monitoring procedures are often done through physical and chemical tests with backup monitoring techniques using microbiological testing.
-Physical measurement usually involves inspection of visual appearances, temperature logs monitoring, sensory analyses, weighing, and rigidity tests.
+Procedures for monitoring are often done through physical and chemical tests with backup monitoring techniques using microbiological testing.
+Physical measurement usually involves inspection of visual appearances, temperature monitoring, water activity, sensory analyses, weighing, and rigidity tests.

 Principle 5.
 Establish corrective actions

 Principle 6.
-Establish verification procedures for the effectiveness of your HACCP system
+Establish proper verification procedures

-This procedure has three stages: Initial validation, ongoing verification, and reassessment.
-Initial validation is concerned with the first few days after the implementation of the HACCP plan.
+This procedure has three stages: Initial validation, ongoing activity of verification, and reassessment.
+The first validation is concerned with the first few days after the initial implementation of the HACCP plan.
 This type of verification procedure usually includes 3 months of food processing.
-After establishing that the food safety plan is working, periodic assessments and continuous monitoring are scheduled to maintain the integrity of the plan.
-Reassessment entails reviewing the whole plan if they are still following the HACCP principles after a few years of operation.
+Initial validation and proper verification procedures are performed by supervisors by reviewing previous records and performing on-site inspections.

 Principle 7.
 Establish record-keeping and documentation procedures